staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 > - Custom domain names for local devices
 > - Service discovery through DNS records

-### ⚙️ Add-on Configuration

-The add-on can be configured via the Home Assistant frontend:

-1. Navigate to Settings → Add-ons → Technitium DNS Server
-2. Click the "Configuration" tab
-3. Update the configuration as needed
-4. Click "Save" to apply changes
-5. Restart the add-on for the changes to take effect

-### 🤖 Automatic Server Configuration

-The add-on automatically configures Technitium DNS Server on startup using its API.
-This includes:

-- DNS protocol settings (DoH, DoT, DoQ)
-- SSL certificate paths and configurations
-- DNS forwarder settings
-- Query logging preferences
-- Port configurations
-- Web interface settings

-> [!NOTE]
-> Any manual changes made in the Technitium DNS Server web interface may be overwritten on add-on restart.

 ### 🔌 Port Configuration

 | Port | Protocol | Description                        |